Ducted Air Conditioning System: Types, Working, Cost Guide

 2. Don’t Forget the Outdoor Unit

-Throughout the year, leaves, dirt and dust can accumulate on and around the outdoor unit.
-This should also be swept or wiped down to remove the debris, clear away leaf litter and brush off gathered dust.
+Throughout the year, leaves, dirt, and dust can accumulate on and around the outdoor unit.
+This should also be swept or wiped down to remove debris, clear away leaf litter, and brush off accumulated dust. a job for the expert to include in their annual ducted air conditioning service appointment.

 3. Replace or Clean the Air Filters